Accelerated Nursing Site in Baltimore

 Baltimore earned the moniker “Charm City” in 1975 because many considered it a hidden gem.
 Decades later, it still lives up to its name, quietly developing a distinguished reputation for excellence in both industry and medicine.

 Today, Baltimore is home to approximately 2.7 million people, the 20th largest metro area in the United States, and it is the key economic center in Maryland, led by tourism, high-tech and biotech industries, and — most importantly for those interested in starting a nursing career here — medicine.

 While our main campus is located in Baltimore, Notre Dame of Maryland University Hybrid Accelerated 2nd Degree BSN students participate in nursing skills and simulation labs multiple days a week at our off-campus program site.

 6810 Deerpath Road, Suite 320

 Elkridge, MD 21075

 Students enrolled in the on-campus ABSN program will attend the Center for Caring with Technology, which is located on our main campus.

 Health Care in Baltimore

-Home to Johns Hopkins Medicine, Baltimore is known across the region as a prestigious incubator for medical advancement, making it a great place for those looking to start careers in the city’s growing health care sector, especially those who hold a BSN.
+Home to Johns Hopkins Medicine, Baltimore is known across the region as a prestigious incubator for medical advancement, making it a great place for those looking to start careers in the city’s growing health care sector — especially those who hold a Bachelor of Science in Nursing.

-Health care is a growing employment sector on the statewide level, with some of Maryland’s leading employers in the industry calling Baltimore home:
+Additionally, health care is a growing employment sector on a statewide level, and some of Maryland’s leading employers in the industry call Baltimore home: